IamoBin2162/IamoBin2162.github.io/README.md

     # #<TypeError: Mooooon>

 # match - case
-match is exactly what switch case does
+match-case is exactly what switch-case does

     $name = "Mobin"
     match name: